traversable/schema/packages/json/README.md

 # @traversable/json

-`@traversable/json` is a tiny package that contains types and utilities for working with JSON data in TypeScript.
+`@traversable/json` is a tiny package that contains types and utilities for transforming JSON data in TypeScript.

 ## API